 You bought a hummingbird feeder and are ready to attract these beautiful birds to your yard.
-But how do you make hummingbird food to draw them in?
-It’s easy!
+But how do you make hummingbird nectar to draw them in?
+It’s easy to make your own from home!

-There are hummingbird nectars you can buy from the store, but don’t waste your time or money!
-It’s simple and cheap to make your own from home.
+There are hummingbird nectars you can buy from the store, but you don’t need to waste time or money.
 All you need is white table sugar and water.
-That’s it.

 Just remember the four to one ratio to make hummingbird nectar.
 Mix four parts water with one part sugar until dissolved.
 For example, this can be one cup water and 1/4 cup of sugar.
 Boom!
 Nectar!
 Place it into your feeder and enjoy as the hummingbirds drop in.